Can beginners ski in Switzerland?

 - Samnaun (Graubünden).
 There are flat, easy slopes at the Musellahang.
 Alp Trida offers blue pistes.
 The local ski school offers fun kids' classes.

 - Verbier.
 There are three ski areas for young children.
-Beginning skiers and families can enjoy the easy slopes of Les Esserts or La Chaux.
+Beginning skiers and families can enjoy the easy slopes of La Chaux.

 - Wengen.
 There’s a practice area in the center of town, supervised by the local ski school.
 Another beginners' area and children’s paradise can be found at Männlichen.